数学相关

 Implementation

-New numeric types with a canonical partial order should implement this function for two arguments of the new type.
+New types with a canonical partial order should implement this function for two arguments of the new type.
 Types with a canonical total order should implement isless instead.

 Examples